cwj22/cwj22.github.io/learning.md

 - Adaptation of existing code-bases to include residual policy, multiple different types of regularization on the discriminator network, and extended features in PPO and SAC algorithms
 - Code implementation of gym environment and calculation of track-related state features for both demonstrations and environment
 - Experiment design and execution, including design of configuration files to handle all baseline and hyperparameter choices
-- Currently finalizing paper manuscript for submission
+- Currently finalizing paper manuscript for submission as corresponding author
 <br>

 #### <span style="color:#ec008c;">Please stay tuned for a project website and paper manuscript. </span>